PhD Application Information and Requirements

 • and three letters of recommendation.

-All applicants are required to demonstrate a level of proficiency in the English language sufficient to meet the admission requirement of the Graduate School of Arts and Sciences.
+A Note on LANGUAGE PROFICIENCY: All applicants are required to demonstrate a level of proficiency in the English language sufficient to meet the admission requirement of the Graduate School of Arts and Sciences.
 Proficiency can be demonstrated by the receipt of a bachelor’s or advanced degree from an accredited institution of higher education where English is the primary language of instruction.
 All other applicants must achieve at least a minimum score on either the TOEFL or IELTS test.
+International students who have been conferred degrees from accredited institutions where English is the primary language of instruction do not need to request a waiver of IELTS/TOEFL as part of the English proficiency confirmation process.

-Applicants can submit their statement of purpose, writing sample, unofficial transcripts, and letters of recommendation online.
-GRE and/or TOEFL scores should be submitted directly to the Graduate School and not the History Department.
+A Note on SUBMISSION OF APPLICATION MATERIALS: Applicants can submit their statement of purpose, writing sample, unofficial transcripts, and letters of recommendation via the online portal.
+GRE and/or IELTS/TOEFL scores should be submitted directly to the Graduate School and not the History Department.
+Please use code 5244 for submission of GRE and TOEFL scores.
 All materials must be submitted directly to the Graduate School, not the History Department.
+Submitting materials to the History Department directly slows down the processing of your application.

 Visit the Graduate School Catalogue as well as our PhD Admissions FAQ for additional information on applying to the History PhD.